sciZer0/7/v/README.md

 Last but Not Least

-Here are the 2 things to keep in mind,

-(1)
 In a world of exchanges and aggregators of exchanges, there is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>.
 Not to mention Layer 2 solutions built over sharding.

-(2)
-In order for a token to have a very high price this doesn't require the token to trade on the centralized exchanges a lot which now is a mainstream belief, but instead, only requires people (holders) not to sell the token at a low price.
-This is easy for people to do,  when they understand the value of the token and when they either got the token for free or invest a sum of money they can afford to lose.

 <p>&nbsp</p>
 Anyway, this is just an idea and opinions which might be discussed.
 The greatest undeniable facts are here:<br>